XWebView/XWebView/README.md

 Plugins written in Objective-C or Swift programming language can be automatically exposed in JavaScript context.
 With capabilities offered by plugins, Web apps can look and behave exactly like native apps.
 They will be no longer a second-class citizen on iOS platform.

+## Sample Project

+For a complete example on how to use XWebView including both Swift and JavaScript code, see the [Sample Project](https://github.com/XWebView/Sample).

 ## Features

 Basically, plugins are native classes which can export their interfaces to a JavaScript environment.
 Calling methods and accessing properties of a plugin object in JavaScript result in same operations to the native plugin object.
 If you know the [Apache Cordova](https://cordova.apache.org/), you may have the concept of plugins.
 Well, XWebView does more in simpler manner.